maxpeg8/Earth_I210_final/readme.md

 ### Core Webpages

 - Home Page

   - what is it about?
-- XX Page
+Talks about moons on uranus.
+Specifies details of each moon.
+Little tabs of moons signifying which moon is which via boxes/button.
+About section too.
+Puck, Miranda, Ariel, Umbriel, Titania, and Oberon.
+Short descriptions, 2 people assigned two moons, 1 person does home page and 1 moon,

+- Individual Moon Pages
   - what is it about?
-- XXX Page
-  - what is it about?
+Each has info about size of moons, makeup of moon, and origin, pictures of moon.
+Fun facts of moons.

 ### Design Choices